-The Bushwick Community Plan is a coordinated, collaborative planning effort of community residents, stakeholders, City Council Members Reynoso and Espinal, and City agencies to promote a thriving and inclusive neighborhood with strategies for affordable housing, economic development, community resources and land use and zoning changes.
+The Bushwick Neighborhood Plan is a draft area-wide plan that is based on the collaborative planning process conducted by community residents, stakeholders, City Council Members Antonio Reynoso and Rafael Espinal, and City agencies to promote a thriving and inclusive neighborhood with strategies for affordable housing, economic development, community resources and land use and zoning changes.

-The Bushwick Community Plan has grown out of a community planning process spearheaded in 2014 by Brooklyn Community Board 4 jointly with Council Members Antonio Reynoso and Rafael Espinal in response to concerns about new out-of-character development in the neighborhood.
+The Bushwick Neighborhood Plan builds on the Bushwick Community Plan, a planning process spearheaded in 2014 by Brooklyn Community Board 4 jointly with Council Members Reynoso and Espinal in response to concerns about new out-of-character development and tenant displacement in the neighborhood.
 The Council Members invited residents to create a vision for Bushwick’s future at a series of visioning town hall meetings and zoning workshops in 2014-2016.
-This process identified priority issues, including: affordable housing, transportation, infrastructure, parks, neighborhood character, economic development, and public health and safety.
+This process identified priority issues, including: affordable housing, transportation, infrastructure, parks, neighborhood character, economic development, and public health and safety, as well as areas appropriate for preservation and for growth within the community.
 A Steering Committee of local stakeholders was established to delve deeper into the ideas shared by Bushwick residents and help design and lead the planning process.

 In 2016, Sub-committees made up of local residents and stakeholders, Steering Committee and Community Board members, and City agency representatives, formed to gather input and develop recommendations around six focus areas:

 From 2016 to 2018, the Steering Committee and Sub-committees led a robust series of community engagement activities, alongside City agencies, Council Members Reynoso and Espinal, and local organizations.
 In September 2018, the BCP Steering Committee released a report to advance the following goals: